kavinkumar24/Sketch_booker/README.md

   1. You can convert your normal photo into a pencil sketching images
   2. The second option is a cartoonify images convert your normal photos into => cartoon
   3. for pencil sketching images, the image type either may be a jpg or png => The jpg gives the absolute result
-  4. For the second option, the input images format only in jpg
+  4. For the second option, the input images format only in jpg, otherwise it shows some error
+  5.